 III.
 MATURITY

 From 190I to 19I4 the Club followed the even tenor of its way ; match lists show little change.
 In the “A” Division of the London League, Battersea finished about mid-way for several seasons, until a decline set in after 1907.
 The most outstanding event was a simultaneous display by Dr. Lasker, then World’s Champion, given at the Club in 1908.
 For a short time the Club had the only patrons of its long career.
-In 1905, Sir Wyke Bayliss became the Cub’s first patron, and on his death, soon afterwards, Percy M. Thornton.
+In 1905, Sir Wyke Bayliss became the Club’s first patron, and on his death, soon afterwards, Percy M. Thornton.
 M.P., was patron for a short time.

 In the years 1902-07, and again in 1909-13, the Club had as secretary H. C. L. Hanne, a strong personality and a well known public figure in Battersea.
 Because of his prominent position, he brought to the Club honour among Battersea folk.
 He was endeared to those Battersea members who were his intimate friends by his genial nature and ready wit.
 His minute books show many touches of humour, where the formal report did not repress his virile nature.
 One instance among many occurs after an evening spent at a committee meeting which dragged on its interminable business till near midnight.
 He writes : “The hour waxing late, and members beginning to show desires of returning to their various homes, it was resolved to defer discussion of this matter till the next meeting.”